01signal.com

 In case you want to try these Tcl commands yourself, note that there are differences between the FPGA tools.

-In Vivado, these commands can be made only after opening the Implemented Design.
+In Vivado, these commands can be used only after opening the Implemented Design.

 In Quartus, first open the TimeQuest Timing Analyzer, and then click Create Timing Netlist, Read SDC File and Update Timing Netlist.
 Then try some commands on the Tcl console, for example: